grzegorzzlot/UI-tool-set/README.md

 ```
 ## Moving elements
 You can offset your block elements using .*-offset-** classes, where:
-* - is the type of class, which depends of screen resolution
+* *is the type of class, which depends of screen resolution
-** - is the value that determines the width of offset
+* *is the value that determines the width of offset

 Example:
 ```
     <div class="m-offset-6 m-col-6"></div>